InfuseAI/primehub-site/docs/design/job-submission.md

 C |2 | lin | Preparing

-The job B is block because no enough of gpu.
-The job C is scheduled because job B is blocked by user quota rather than group quota.
-If user quota is not enough, the job is not eligible to block other job belong to other users.
+Job B is blocked because of no enough GPU.
+Job C is scheduled because job B is blocked by user quota rather than group quota.
+If the user quota is not enough, the job is not eligible to block other jobs belong to other users.

 ### Requeue